Jmeyer1292/opw_kinematics/Readme.md

 of Industrial Serial Manipulators with an Ortho-parallel Basis and a Spherical Wrist` by Mathias Brandstötter, Arthur Angerer, and Michael Hofbaur.

-This package is still under heavy development (23 October 2017) and I encourage you to check back soon.

 # Purpose
 This package is meant to provide a simpler alternative to IK-Fast based solutions in situations where one has an industrial robot with a parallel base and spherical wrist.
 This configuration